Dhruvil234/KD-Fronted/README.md

 - **Formik and Yup Validation**: Our booking platform utilizes Formik and Yup validation for ensuring the accuracy and integrity of your input data.
 With Formik, we streamline the form handling process, while Yup allows us to define validation schemas with ease, ensuring that your information is validated accurately before submission.
 This ensures a smooth and error-free booking experience for our users.

+- **Admin Image Upload Validation**: When an admin adds a hotel or holiday package, the image size must be 2MB or less, and the image format must be either JPG, JPEG, or PNG.
+This validation ensures that only appropriate images are uploaded, enhancing the user experience and maintaining platform consistency.

 ## Local Setup and Run

 To set up KD TRAVELS locally and run the code on your machine, follow these steps: